stampit-org/docs/initializers.md

 MultiLog() // Will print only once:
 // 1

+// because there is only one initializer MultiLog.compose.initializers.length === 1
 ```

 ## Initializer arguments

+> _NOTE_
+>
+> Parameter - a variable being passed to a function.
+>
+> Argument - a variable received by a function.

 You can pass multiple parameters to your stamp while creating an object.
 First parameter passed as is to all initializers.
 But the rest of the parameters are available inside the `{args}` property of the second initializer argument.